greenya/SpaceLib/README.md

 TODO: ui: fix hover_ratio(): fix twitching for large duration and short enter/leave times

+    maybe we should add a separate field -- Frame.hover: Hovering,

+    Hovering :: struct {
+        enter_ease  : core.Ease,
+        enter_dur   : f32,
+        leave_ease  : core.Ease,
+        leave_dur   : f32,
+        ratio       : f32,
+    }

+    in tick() check if f.hover.enter_dur != 0 && f.hover.enter_dur != 0 -- calc hover.ratio; no need to use buggy hover_ratio(), now we have hover.ratio value, and we can ensure it changes smoothly.

 TODO: [?] ui: add support for cancelable animations, e.g. ui.cancel_animation(f), which should set ratio to -1, tick the animation and remove it

 TODO: [?] ui: add "wait=f32(0)" arg to ui.animate(),